Beyond the Mythical Mainstays: Why a Boat is the Key to Greece's True Soul

 2. The Fourni Archipelago

 Nestled between the larger islands of Samos and Icaria, the Fourni Archipelago is a scattered collection of a dozen small islands and islets that was once a notorious pirate hideout.
 Today, that secluded nature has preserved its incredible authenticity.
 This is not a place of chic boutiques, but of traditional fishing villages, rustic seaside tavernas serving the freshest lobster pasta you will ever taste, and an intricate coastline serrated with countless deserted coves and pristine beaches.
-A yacht charter to Greece that includes Fourni is a journey into a sailor's paradise, offering endless opportunities to drop anchor in a perfectly calm, secluded bay and have it all to yourself.
+A that includes Fourni is a journey into a sailor's paradise, offering endless opportunities to drop anchor in a perfectly calm, secluded bay and have it all to yourself.